tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - **Anyone responsible for changing code must learn to express a model through the code.**
 - Every developer must be involved in discussing the model and contact domain experts.
 - Those who contribute in different ways must consciously engage those who touch the code in a dynamic exchange of model ideas through the ubiquitous language.

+- A model can be very descriptive of the domain while being unrepresentable in code.
+If the implementation is not considered while building the model:

+  - The model can have objects and relations that cannot be stored in a database.
+  - Model will detail irrelevant subjects and ignore important subjects.
+  - Some discoveries about the domain might not be apparent without considering the implementation details.

+- **Design Model vs Analysis Model**
+  - There are 2 types of models:

+    - Analysis Model: Captures the fundamentals of the domain concepts in comprehensible, expressive way.
+(Focuses on the domain)
+    - Design Model: Specify a set of components that can be constructed using programming tools and correctly solves the problem.
+(Focuses on the implementation)
+  Model-Driven Design
+    - Model-Driven Design integrates both Analysis and Design models and it serves both purposes.

+- The underlying model of the system should be the same model shown to users.
+Otherwise, confusion will arise and the language will not be descriptive enough.
+Having different models can also cause unexpected behaviors to the users.
+An example to that is how Microsoft Internet Explorer modeled the bookmarks.

+  - For the user, "Favorites" was a list of URLs but to the actual implementation a "Favorite" is a file that contains a URL.
+This meant that URL names had to follow windows file naming restrictions.
+So if a user saved a URL and named it "AOT: 3" they will get an error stating that file names cannot contain special characters like ":" which is very confusing.

 ## layered architecture
 - isolate the expression of the domain model and the business logic, and eliminate any dependency on infrastructure, user interface, or even application reason that is not business logic.
 Concentrate all the code related to the domain model in one layer and isolate it from the user interface, application, and infrastructure code.